-The Kettle Valley Rail Trails and Columbia Northern Trails are all part of the Trans Canada Trail rail line.
-The rails were removed decades ago and today they are a source of outdoor adventure and recreation for visitors and locals.
+Getting to the trails is easy.
+The Kettle Valley Rail Trails and Columbia Northern Rail Trails are both part of The Great Trail. (formerly Trans Canada Trail) The rails were removed decades ago and today they are a source of outdoor adventure and recreation for visitors and locals.

 Take US Hwy 21 to the Carson / Danville Common Border Station near Grand Forks.
 Take BC Hwy 41 to BC Hwy 3 and head east towards Grand Forks and Christina Lake.